tsolomko/SWCompression/README.md

 Secondly, in some cases it may be important to have a compression framework written entirely in Swift, without relying on either system libraries or solutions implemented in other languages.
-Additionaly, since SWCompression is written completely in Swift without Objective-C, it can also be used on __Linux__.
+Additionaly, since SWCompression is written completely in Swift without Objective-C, it can also be used on Linux, __and Windows__.

 ## Future plans